souperdoupe/crunkbong/configs/power/README.md

 This configuration requires acpid and pm-utils.  slock (from the suckless-tools package) is used in 00lock as a locking utility, but this is optional, especially if you want another locking utility, or none at all.

 ### Structure
+By understanding the relationship between these files and directories, one can manually perform many of the functions that a gui power manager does:

-/etc/acpi/events/lid - tells acpi to listen for lid events, and run lid.sh
+1) /etc/acpi/events/lid - tells acpi to listen for lid events, and run lid.sh

-/etc/acpi/lid.sh - runs pm-suspend
+2) /etc/acpi/lid.sh - runs pm-suspend

-/etc/pm/sleep.d/00lock - defines the default display as a variable, and tells pm-suspend/hibernate to run slock whenever suspending or hibernating
+3) /etc/pm/sleep.d/00lock - defines the default display as a variable, and tells pm-suspend/hibernate to run slock whenever suspending or hibernating

 This is the default behavior.
 Each of these can be modified or removed.

-By understanding the relationship between these directories, one can manually perform many of the functions that a normal power manager does.

 ### Installation